Tree Fruit Management Review

 While much of the information in this publication is based on experience gathered in the southern interior valleys of British Columbia, it is relevant to most fruit growing areas of the Pacific North-West and can be of value wherever apples, pears, peaches, apricots, cherries and nectarines are grown.

 The Organic Tree Fruit Management Guide will assist the beginning and the experienced organic grower as well as the conventional grower considering organic methods.
-The conventional farmer in transition to organic methods or considering organic growing as an option will find numerous references to what potential problems may arise during conversion and how to deal with these.
+The conventional farmer in transition to organic methods or considering organic growing as an option will find numerous references to what potential problems may arise during and how to deal with these.

 This publication covers organic pest and disease management, information on soil fertility and nutrition in tree fruits, management tools available to the organic grower, information on transition to organic methods, etc. Pruning and training systems are not covered in detail since pruning methods in organic tree fruits do not differ substantially from pruning methods in the conventional orchard.
 A list of recommended pruning publications can be found in the appendix.